 Getting your small group reading instruction toolkit ready

 After downloading the files, spend some time thinking about which resources you feel you would use.
 Print those pages on card stock and then laminate them for durability.

 Next think about how you would like them to be organized.

 They will need to be easily accessible and possibly portable if you will be meeting with groups in various locations.
-(You may also want to think about preparing an extra set for instructional assistants or other adults who may be working with your small groups too.)
 We suggest using a file box so that you can easily organize and label everything.